 Q: What does the process look like once photos and notes have been captured?

 A: “We’ll have a team ready and waiting at our headquarters, so it’s really important to make sure everything is going into an organized system where anybody else can access it.
-Everything we gather from the event immediately gets moved into an online file storage system in the cloud.
-Our office is like a 24/7 war room during these events because it's hard to assess the quality of a social post in an outdoor setting on your mobile phone.
+Everything we gather from the event immediately gets moved into a shared file storage system in the cloud.
+Our office is like a 24/7 war room during these events because it's really hard to assess the quality of a social post in an outdoor setting on your mobile phone.
 We're an apparel design company, so we have to make sure that the color of the pants is actually accurate to what you see on the site—we can't throw a filter on something.
 So, we’ll make all those small tweaks in Photoshop, then that content goes out into the world.

 Q: What digital tools are crucial to the success of real-time marketing?

 A: “We live and die by shared notes—we use them to talk to each other as events are happening.
-Email is a lot of times how we plan and run the business, making sure we're talking to each other.
+Email is, a lot of times, how we plan and run the business, making sure we're talking to each other.
 Sometimes we have events that require people to go abroad, so you can't hop on the phone with the time difference.”

 Q: How do you know that real-time marketing is working at Oiselle?

 A: “Oh, there's so much data.
-I think one of the things that's been hard for us as a small team is realizing how much data is out there, with only so few bodies to process it.
+I think one of the things that's been hard for us as a small team is realizing how much data there is out there, with only so many bodies to process it.
 So being really deliberate and specific about what success looks like in every situation—how things translate to tangible, quantifiable key performance indicators—is really important for us.
 We might come into an execution knowing we're really just here to make a statement, or we're really here to tell a story that we hope actually is passed from woman to woman out in the world.
 We determine what we hope to see in terms of engagement on Facebook, reach on Instagram, and reactions on Twitter.
 Data is a really important feedback loop for us.”